UK · Healthcare · GLACIS guides · Updated April 2026

 NICE Performance Monitoring Real-world accuracy metrics with cryptographic integrity.
 Exportable for HTAs and procurement evaluations.

-ICO ADM / DUAA Rights Individual decision retrieval for patient access requests.
-Meaningful human involvement records.
+ICO ADM and DUAA rights Individual decision retrieval for patient access requests.
+Meaningful human-involvement records.
+Section 103 complaints from 19 June 2026.